jpsm83/health/documentation/n8n/article_seo.md

 7. **MUST be valid JSON that can be parsed by a JSON parser**

 **ABSOLUTELY FORBIDDEN:**
+- **Do NOT use invalid URL patterns - MUST be one of: "articles", "artigos", "articulos", "artikel", "articoli", "artikelen"**
+- **Do NOT create custom URL patterns - use only the exact patterns listed above**
+- **Do NOT use category names as URL patterns - use the language-specific patterns**
 - Do NOT create meta titles longer than 500 characters
 - Do NOT create meta descriptions longer than 1000 characters
 - Do NOT include fewer than 5 keywords